Lymia/crabsoup/docs/Differences from Soupault.md

 Most global tables such as `Sys` are locked, and cannot be modified by plugin code.
 This is done because the `crabsoup` binary is written in Lua, and thus, shares the same global tables.

 Please rewrite your code to not monkey patch global tables.

+### Weak HTML Parent References

+The HTML library used by Crabsoup uses weak references to access the parent node of elements.
+Therefore, `HTML.parent` may return nil if the parent element of a node has been garbage collected.

+This is unlikely to happen in practice, as in practice, you only access the parent of elements whose roots are stored in another variable (such as the `page` global).